bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

 :bomb: I am aware this is a controversial setting since it **may** break **some** plugins.
-Note, after many years I have yet to experience any deleterious effects with the plugins I use, 40 or so, whilst I thoroughly detested the need to enter `/g` with every `:substitute` command prior to that.
+Note, after many years I have yet to experience any deleterious effects with the plugins I use, whilst I thoroughly detested the need to enter `/g` with every `:substitute` command prior to that.

 ## Nearby Find & Replace